BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/cd.md

 **Globgrog:**

 Healing this boss is very simple, you wanna prioritize using
-<a href="https://www.wowhead.com/spell=4987/cleanse" data-wowhead="spell=4987"></a> on the most squishy player in your group and when
-<a href="https://www.wowhead.com/spell=4987/cleanse" data-wowhead="spell=4987"></a> comes back off from the cooldown, you
-<a href="https://www.wowhead.com/spell=4987/cleanse" data-wowhead="spell=4987"></a> whoever is in most danger.
+<a href="https://www.wowhead.com/spell=4987/cleanse" data-wowhead="spell=4987"></a> on the most squishy player in your group and when your dispel comes back off from the cooldown, you can dispel whoever is in most danger.
 If someone are not topped before a plaguestomp you can use either
 <a href="https://www.wowhead.com/spell=317929/aura-mastery" data-wowhead="spell=317929"></a> or
 <a href="https://www.wowhead.com/spell=6940/blessing-of-sacrifice" data-wowhead="spell=6940"></a> on them.
 Keep in mind that
 <a href="https://www.wowhead.com/spell=1022/blessing-of-protection" data-wowhead="spell=1022"></a> will prevent the knockback and also add a 10% damage reduction if you are using the